awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 ## Limitations<a name="USER_ExportSnapshot.Limits"></a>

-Exporting DB snapshot data to S3 has the following limitations:
+Exporting DB snapshot data to Amazon S3 has the following limitations:
 + Exporting snapshots from DB instances that use magnetic storage isn't supported\.
 + If a database, schema, or table has characters in its name other than the following, partial export isn't supported\.
 However, you can export the entire DB snapshot\.
   + Latin letters \(A–Z\)